catrujillo3180/GettingCleaningDataCourseProject/README.md

 * README.md The README that explains the analysis files is clear and understandable

-* ´´´run_analysis.R´´´ a script file that contains all the steps required for the
+* `run_analysis.R` a script file that contains all the steps required for the
 projecct:

 1. Merges the training and the test sets to create one data set.